Fraud Blocker

 DANGEROUS CRIMINAL OFFENSES

-As per the Arizona Revised Statute 13-105, dangerous crimes involve discharging, using, or even displaying a deadly weapon.
+As per the Arizona Revised Statutes 13-105, dangerous crimes involve discharging, using, or even displaying a deadly weapon.
 This category also includes offenses involving intentional physical harm to another person.
-Depending on the class of felony and other factors, a person could face from 1.5 to 35 years for a conviction.
+Depending on the class of felony and other factors, a person could face from 1.5 to 35 years in prison upon conviction.
 Again, the potential penalties increase for defendants with prior felony convictions.

 ALTERNATIVE RESULTS IN CRIMINAL DEFENSE CASES